springboardmentor12011/wellness_marketplace_team1_backend/wellness-backend/README.md

 - Java 17
 - Maven
 - MySQL (or use RDS/container)
-- (Optional) Postman for API testing
+- Postman for API testing

 ### Setup
 1. Create a MySQL database: